-PLAINFIELD, NJ – Tuesday night, Members of the Historic Preservation Commission presented their proposal for expansion of 2 of Plainfield’s 6 historic neighborhoods.
-Approximately 50 people attended the presentation at the duCret School of Art and were given an overview of the Commissions plan to expand the Van Wyck Brooks and Netherwood Heights historic districts by a total of 249 properties.
+PLAINFIELD, NJ – Tuesday night, members of the Historic Preservation Commission presented their proposal for expansion of two of Plainfield’s six historic neighborhoods.
+Approximately 50 people attended the presentation at the duCret School of Art and were given an overview of the commission's plan to expand the Van Wyck Brooks and Netherwood Heights historic districts by a total of 249 properties.
 The commission explained their process for identifying the properties included in the proposed expansion and provided maps and a handout listing 12 benefits of historic preservation.

-Read Bernice Paglia's previous article "Plainfield Plan Meetings on District Expansion".
+Read Bernice Paglia's previous article "Plainfield Plans Meetings on District Expansion".

 TAPintoPlainfield.net is Plainfield's free online daily newspaper for Plainfield, NJ news.
 Sign up for our daily eNews and follow us on Facebook, Twitter @PlainfieldTAP, and on Instagram @tapintoplainfield for all of your Plainfield local news.

 Got a tip or an idea for a story?
 Email firstname.lastname@example.org.